 Facts and Figures

 The distribution of “wild dog” is in relation with where they are living.
 Often it counts one dog in every 208 square kilometres in Serengeti which contradicts with 1 dog per 25 square kilometres.
-There were 500000 African wild dogs in 39 countries.
+At one point, there were 500,000 African wild dogs spread across 39 countries.
 Now there are only 3000 to 5500 species remain left behind.

 Life Cycle and life Style